Marcelo Carmona

 Understanding React.Suspense

-This is a new feature that allow us to “stop” a render until we have finished a task (e.g. loading data from an api)
+This is a new feature that allows us to "stop" a render until we have finished a task (e.g. loading data from an API).

-We are going to fetch a task when the component Task is mounted, and save the result in a very simple cache.
-The interesting part to understand is when we throw a promise it is catch by Suspense and show a loading until it is resolved.
+We are going to fetch a task when the Task component is mounted and save the result in a very simple cache.
+The interesting part to understand is that when we throw a promise, it is caught by Suspense and shows a loading state until it is resolved.

 function fetchFirstTask() {